 If you require a particular skill, it can sometimes be more expensive to train up an employee to master that task or hire one to work in-house than it is to simply to outsource the task to someone working on a freelance basis or for a third-party agency who already knows how.
 This is particularly relevant for small businesses with a limited budget -finding people with specialized skills is easier than it ever has been.

 Because of the recent economic downturn and the loss of many jobs have forced many people to offer their skills and services on a freelance basis.
 While it may not be such good news for them, it is for you as you have the ability to take advantage of a large pool of skilled workers for a lot less money.
-Updating your website design, creating sellable content that is representable for your business, running a social media campaign – if these are the sort of tasks that you are not feeling entirely confident about, or don’t have an existing employee with the skillset to do this and make it look professional, hire a freelancer.
+It may be contacting a web designer to take another look at and refresh your website, using an expert copywriting service to create sellable and relevant content that is representable for your business, running a social media campaign – if these are the sort of tasks that you are not feeling entirely confident about, or don’t have an existing employee with the skillset to do this and make it look professional, hire a freelancer.
 Having a robust online presence is essential these days, and if you do not want to lag behind your competitors, you need to be as active on there and look as good as possible.
 If you are proficient with this yourself or have people in-house who already know how to do this well, you should do it within the company – it saves you money, after all.
 However, for the tasks you are not entirely sure about, outsource.
 You will not regret it.